 Longstanding grievances in the anglophone community in Northwest and Southwest regions due to marginalisation by the francophone-dominated government escalated into widespread protests and strikes in late 2016. ?
 Secessionists have increasingly targeted civilians and civil servants since the beginning of 2018.
 Over 260 security incidents were recorded between January and September 2018. ?

-INFORM considers that the risk of humanitarian crisis varies widely, from very high in the Far North to very low in western areas of the country.
-Nationally, the risk is 6.2/10.
-Hazard and exposure risk stands at 6.8, and lack of coping capacity at 6/10. ?
+INFORM ranks the risk of humanitarian crisis at 5.7/10.
+Hazard and exposure risk stands at 4.9, vulnerability 6.3, and lack of coping capacity at 5.9/10?

-Protection: Almost 1 million people are in need of protection assistance, predominantly in the Far North, where many of the displaced are living.
-60% are children (OCHA 31/12/2015).
+Protection: Over 1.3 million people are in need of protection assistance, predominantly in the Far North and Anglophone regions.?

 Information Gaps and needs

 Due to insecurity and limited number of humanitarian actors in the region, there are information gaps on population needs in some areas in the Far North near the Nigerian border.

 Low international presence in Southwest and Northwest regions results in a lack of detailed information on the impact of the Anglophone crisis.